temparc/custom-login-styler/README.md

 ## Synopsis

-A very simple WordPress plugin for styling the wp-login page.
+A very simple & lean WordPress plugin for styling the wp-login page.
 This plugin adds a settings page to the WordPress admin settings menu to manage custom colors, images, or css and adds it to your wp-login.php page.

 ## Installation